godotengine/godot-docs/classes/class_staticbody2d.rst

 | *Getter* | get_constant_linear_velocity()      |
 +----------+-------------------------------------+

-Constant linear velocity for the body.
+The body's constant linear velocity.
 This does not move the body, but affects colliding bodies, as if it were moving.

 .. _class_StaticBody2D_property_friction: